hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 ## 📚 Background

 ### Current Xv6 Scheduler
-The default xv6 scheduler uses a simple FIFO (First In, First Out) algorithm that runs processes in the order they become runnable.
-It scans the process table from the beginning and runs the first runnable process it finds until that process voluntarily yields, blocks, or exits.
-This is essentially a round-robin scheduler with infinite quantum time - there's no preemptive time slicing, so processes run until they give up the CPU voluntarily.
-This approach is simple but doesn't allow for prioritizing critical processes or ensuring fair time distribution.ty-Based Scheduler with Aging in Xv6.
+The default xv6 scheduler employs a simple round-robin algorithm with a fixed time quantum of approximately 10 milliseconds, which executes processes in the order they become runnable.
+It scans the process table from the beginning and runs the first runnable process it finds until that process voluntarily yields, blocks, exits, or the time slice (i.e., quantum) expires.
+This approach is simple but doesn't allow for prioritizing critical processes or ensuring fair time distribution.

 ### Priority Scheduling
 Priority scheduling assigns each process a priority level and always runs the highest-priority ready process.
 However, this can lead to **starvation** where low-priority processes never get CPU time.